europass/sample-tools-php/README.md

 ===============
 1. Start Apache server (before you should include all PHP files/ static pages/images/ etc of the app under under phpRootPath\htdocs\appFolder)
 2. Open main php page. e.g for localhost: http://localhost/appFolder/.
 This page includes the 2 main actions : Upload PDF+XML file to database or Upload PDF+XML file to html forms.

+Previously, user should run DB schema query to initialize all tables (under resources/SQL/cvxml.sql).